isabella232/rtos-docs-pr.sv-se/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_check"></a>fx_media_check

-Söker efter fel i mediet
+Söker efter fel i media

 ### <a name="prototype"></a>Prototyp